teresa-tommy/VideoCaptioningCapstone/README.md

 ## Data

-The `data` folder contains relevant datasets used in the notebooks.
-We based our data on the MSVD dataset.
+The `data` folder contains relevant resulting captions used in the notebooks.
+We based our data on the MSVD testing dataset.
 There is the base training data, results from training the CNN-LSTM("greedy") and
 LLaVA models with and without adversarial examples.